Microwave surface resistance of Tl-1223 films in a dc magnetic field: Samples realization

 \subsection{Film deposition and growth}

-The film realization requires a Solid-Phase Epitaxy Process.
-Single-crystal LaAlO$_3$ (LAO) (001) substrates (${10\times10\times\qty{0.5}{\milli\metre^3}}$) were used for \Tl film growth.
-This substrate was selected due to its proven compatibility with Tl-based cuprates \cite{Phok_2002,Liang_2024} and its suitability for microwave measurements, as its dielectric constant remains nearly constant over a wide temperature range.
-Precursor films were deposited on the substrates using a pulsed laser deposition (PLD) system equipped with a Nd:YAG laser ($\lambda=\qty{1064}{\nano\metre}$) operating at an energy density of approximately $\qty{2}{\joule\cdot\centi\meter^{-2}}$.
+Tl$_{0.7}$Pb$_{0.2}$Bi$_{0.2}$Sr$_{1.6}$Ba$_{0.4}$Ca$_{1.9}$Cu$_3$O$_{9+x}$ (Tl-1223) films, whose stoichiometry has been optimized to increase the irreversibility field $H_{irr}$ \cite{leveratto2020future, Leveratto_2025}, were grown with a \text{Solid-Phase} Epitaxy Process.
+Single-crystal LaAlO$_3$ (001) substrates (${10\times10\times\qty{0.5}{\milli\metre^3}}$) were used.
+This substrate material was selected due to its proven compatibility with Tl-based cuprates \cite{Phok_2002,Liang_2024} and its suitability for microwave measurements, as its dielectric permittivity remains nearly constant over a wide temperature range.
+Precursor films were deposited on the substrates from an homemade target prepared as described in \cite{Leveratto_2025} using a pulsed laser deposition (PLD) system equipped with a Nd:YAG laser ($\lambda=\qty{1064}{\nano\metre}$) operating at an energy density of approximately $\qty{2}{\joule\cdot\centi\meter^{-2}}$.
 The laser repetition rate was maintained at \qty{5}{\hertz}, and the \text{target-to-substrate} distance was fixed at \qty{3}{\centi\meter}.
-The deposition was performed in an oxygen-rich atmosphere to promote partial oxidation of the precursor materials, with a pure oxygen partial pressure ranging from $\qtyrange{10.7}{146.7}{\pascal}$ in an \text{ultra-high-vacuum} (UHV) base pressure of $\qty{1.3E-6}{\pascal}$.
+The deposition was performed in an \text{oxygen-rich} atmosphere to promote partial oxidation of the precursor materials, with a pure oxygen partial pressure ranging from $\qtyrange{10.7}{146.7}{\pascal}$ in an \text{ultra-high-vacuum} (UHV) base pressure of $\qty{1.3E-6}{\pascal}$.
 The resulting film thickness for all samples was set to \qty{1}{\micro\meter}.
-After deposition, the samples were subjected to a high-temperature reaction in a high-pressure furnace.
+After deposition, the samples were subjected to a high-temperature reaction in a \text{high-pressure} furnace.
 The reaction was carried out at \qty{950}{\celsius} for \qty{3}{\hour} under a static total pressure of \qty{5E6}{\pascal} of pure Ar, with a partial pressure of \qtyrange{25E3}{50E3}{\pascal} of O$_2$.
 This high-pressure environment was designed to stabilize the thallium phase and promote epitaxial film growth.
 Two sample series were prepared, each differing slightly in oxygen partial pressure during the reaction step.
-Sample I and Sample II were processed under \qty{40E3}{\pascal} and \qty{25E3}{\pascal} of O$_2$, respectively, resulting in differences in film quality.
+Sample I and \text{Sample II} were processed under \qty{40E3}{\pascal} and \qty{25E3}{\pascal} of O$_2$, respectively, resulting in differences in film quality.
 As reported in \cite{Leveratto_2025}, the stability range for obtaining a pure \Tl phase is extremely narrow, and small deviations can lead to the formation of competing Tl-1212 or mixed phases.